WakiMak/trentent.github.io-forked/_posts/2016-02-03-the-winlogon-notification-subscriber-termsrv-failed-a-critical-notification-event.md

                                               </div>

                                               <p>
-                                                We updated one of our Citrix XenApp servers and this message started flooding our Application event log: &#8220;The winlogon notification subscriber <TrustedInstaller> was unavailable to handle a critical notification event.&#8221; So what&#8217;s going on here?
-Examining the registry on a &#8216;good&#8217; working system and the &#8216;bad&#8217; system revealed the following: &nbsp; How did that value [&hellip;]<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->
+                                                We updated one of our Citrix & servers and this message started flooding our Application event log: "The winlogon notification subscriber <TrustedInstaller> was unavailable to handle a critical notification event."
+So what's going on here?
+Examining the registry on a 'good' working system and the 'bad' system revealed the following: &nbsp; How did that value [&hellip;]<!-- AddThis Advanced Settings above via filter on wp_trim_excerpt -->

                                                 <!-- AddThis Advanced Settings below via filter on wp_trim_excerpt -->